phonedotcom/API-SDK-objc/docs/SWGExtensionsApi.md

 SWGExtensionsApi*apiInstance = [[SWGExtensionsApi alloc] init];

-// Get a list of extensions visible to the authenticated user or client [apiInstance listAccountExtensionsWithAccountId:accountId
+// Get a list of extensions visible to the authenticated user or client.
+[apiInstance listAccountExtensionsWithAccountId:accountId
               filtersId:filtersId
               filtersExtension:filtersExtension